Using Kafka

 - On successful processing --

-CompleteAsync()explicitly commits the consumer offset after a message finishes processing.
-In durable mode this is the only path that advances the offset. - On poison pill messages -- If an incoming Kafka message cannot be deserialized into a Wolverine envelope at all (a true poison pill), the listener commits the offset to skip past the bad message and avoid blocking the consumer.
+CompleteAsync()stores/commits the message's offset after it finishes processing.
+In durable mode this is the path that advances the offset. - On poison pill messages -- If an incoming Kafka message cannot be deserialized into a Wolverine envelope at all (a true poison pill), the listener advances past that message's offset to skip the bad message and avoid blocking the consumer.

-- On dead letter queue routing -- When a message exhausts all retries and is moved to the native dead letter queue topic, the offset is committed after the DLQ produce succeeds.
+- On dead letter queue routing -- When a message exhausts all retries and is moved to the native dead letter queue topic, its offset is advanced after the DLQ produce succeeds.

 Recommended Configuration by Use Case